-To discuss how to tailor a gamified eLearning program to your organisation’s needs, or to chat about the most appropriate possible eLearning or Blended Learning solution for your learners, please contact us on (07) 3324 0900 or email us at email@example.com for an obligation-free quote.
+To discuss how to tailor a gamified eLearning program to your organisation’s needs, or to chat about the most appropriate possible eLearning or Blended Learning solution for your learners, please get in touch with us at VMP eLearning.

 Other articles you might also like: